-- 2 tablespoons lemon juice (about 1 lemon)
+- 2 tablespoons lemon juice ~1 medium lemon

 - Add all ingredients to a blender and blend until smooth.
 Add water 1 tablespoon at a time to thin to desired consistency.
-Store in airtight jar for up to a week.
+Store refrigerated in airtight jar for up to a week.

 - Apple cider vinegar and lemon juice make this dressing very tangy.
 If you want a more subtle flavor I recommend decreasing the vinegar to 2 tablespoons and replacing the other 1 tablespoons with water.